Warning: Thinking Like the Crowd is Killing Your Business

 But success—real industry-defining success—can’t come from thinking like everyone else.
 “Real success comes from doing something different”.
 Pick your cliché.
 You zig when they zag.
 You think outside the box.
 As Apple’s most famous ad campaign said, you think different.

-It’s what I call Maverick Thinking or being a Maverick Thinker and it’s one of the few things that can truly differentiate one business-person from the next.
+It’s what I call Maverick Thinking or being a Maverick Thinker (a nonlinear thinker) and it’s one of the few things that can truly differentiate one business-person from the next.

 How is a Maverick Thinker different?